Paola Ash - Best Toenail Specialist

 What is an ingrown toenail?

 Onychocryptosis or ingrown toenail is a usual pathology of the toenail component, mainly affecting teenagers and young adults.
-An ingrown nail comes from Greek word: ὄνυξ (onyx) ‘nail’ and κρυπτός (kryptos) ‘hidden’, is a common form of nail disease.
-In french word, it is ongle incarné and in italian, it is unghia incarnita.
-The ingrown toenail is in charge for disabling complaints like discomfort and difficulty in walking.
-It is linked with significant morbidity, hampering the quality of life as it affects with sporting activities, work, or school.
+An ingrown nail comes from Greek word: ὄνυξ (onyx) ‘nail’ and κρυπτός (kryptos) ‘hidden’, and is a common form of nail disease.
+In French word, it is ongle incarné and in Italian, it is unghia incarnita.
+The ingrown toenail is in charge of disabling complaints like discomfort and difficulty in walking.
+It is linked with significant morbidity, hampering the quality of life as it affects sporting activities, work, or school.
 It principally occurs in the big toe (hallux).

 Furthermore, Ingrown toenails account for about 20% of foot problems in primary foot care.
 The most frequently affected toe is the big toe.
-Also, ingrown big toenail happens most commonly in young men, and footwear and nail care habits are most often contributory factors.
+Also, ingrown big toenails happen most commonly in young men, and footwear and nail care habits are most often contributory factors.

 What causes ingrown toenails?